saud-learning-services/canvas-syllabus-scraper/README.md

 ## To Run

-### First Time

 You will need to create the canvas-syllabus-scraper environment.
-We use conda to manage our projects.
+We use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to manage our projects.
+Part of Learning Services and need any other help?
+Checkout our ([docs](https://github.com/saud-learning-services/instructions-and-other-templates)

 ### First Time
 1. Clone **canvas-get-group-csv** repository